Nonequational Stable Groups: The Criterion

 \section{The Criterion}

 In the following section we will introduce the notion of equationality and present a criterion which implies that a formula is not the conjunction of an equation and a co-equation.
-We furthermore will argue that under some slightly stricter conditions, this amounts to show that a first-order theory is nonequational.

-\begin{definition} Let $T$ be a first-order theory.
+We furthermore will argue that under some slightly stricter conditions, this amounts to show that a first-order theory is nonequational. \ \\ \\ {\bf Conventions:} In this paper a first-order theory is always assumed to be complete.
+In addition, all parameters are coming from a fixed saturated model $\mathbb{M}$, the "monster model", unless otherwise specified.
+The notation "$\models$" will be used for "$\mathbb{M}\models$". \ \\ \\ \begin{definition} Let $T$ be a first-order theory.
 Then a formula $\varphi(x, y)$ is an \demph{equation} in the tuple $x$ if any collection of instances of $\varphi(x, y)$ is equivalent (modulo $T$) to a finite subcollection. \end{definition}

 An easy example of an equation in an arbitrary theory $T$ is an actual equation, i.e. a formula of the type $x=y$.
 Note that being an equation is not closed under boolean combinations, as the formula $x\neq y$ is not an equation in any theory $T$ with infinite models.